Will.i.am rips 'ignorant' Kanye remarks

 He added: "My point is for us to have stayed in that position even though the numbers were on our side means that we were mentally enslaved."

-And he then claimed he was "being attacked for presenting new ideas".
+And then he claimed he was "being attacked for presenting new ideas".

-That all led to a wave of criticism from fans, fellow artists and others on social media.
+That led to a wave of criticism from fans, fellow artists and others on social media - including the viral hashtag #IfSlaveryWasAChoice.

 Asked about the comments on ITV's Good Morning Britain, Will.i.am said: "That broke my heart, because I thought about my grandma, who was born in 1920, and her connection with her mom who raised her, who was born in the late 1800s.